james-jw/xq-mustache/README.md

   mustache:render('Hello {{word}}!', $hash)
 ```
 #### Compiling
-If the template is going to be used multiple times you can increase performance by compiling the expression:
+If the template is going to be used multiple times you can increase performance significantly by compiling the expression:
 ```xquery
 import module namespace mustache = 'http://xq-mustache';
 let $hash := map { 'word': 'world' }